LiskArchive/lisk-legacy-docs/README.md

 git merge -s subtree dev-core
 ```

 The master branch gets a new tag each time new content from the `dev-` branches is merged.
-The tag is simple date format, so e.g. new content got merged into `master` at february the 15th 2018, the tag for master would be `lisk-docs-2018-02-15`
+The tag is simple date format, so e.g. new content got merged into `master` at February the 15th 2018, the tag for master would be `lisk-docs-2018-02-15`.

 ## Style guidelines

-To keep the documentation experience intuitive and consistent for the user, each products' documentation needs to follow the common Style Guidelines for Lisk Documentation.
+To keep the documentation experience intuitive and consistent for the user, each products' documentation needs to follow the common style guidelines for Lisk Documentation.

 Please read it carefully and use it as a checklist before and after every participation.